-The benefit rate applied to the pretax loss for the first quarter of 2017 was 22.1% compared with a benefit rate of 33.7% in the year-earlier quarter.
-The first quarter of 2017 included \$164 of tax expense related the adoption of ASU No. 2016-09 which required a shortfall of tax benefits related to stock compensation to be recognized in income tax expense instead of additional paid in capital.
+The benefit rate applied to the pretax loss for the first quarter of 2018 was 5.4% compared with a benefit rate of 22.1% in the year-earlier quarter.
+During the fourth quarter of 2017, we recorded a full valuation allowance against the deferred tax assets resulting in only refundable credits and a small of amount of state taxes being recognized in the tax benefit for the first quarter of 2018.
+The first quarter of 2017 included \$164 of tax expense related to the adoption of ASU No. 2016-09 which required a shortfall of tax benefits related to stock compensation to be recognized in income tax expense instead of additional paid-in capital.